1908 Florida football team: Schedule

-Season summary
+Game summaries

 Mercer

 The Florida football team opened the season with a loss to the Mercer Baptists for the third consecutive season, 24–0.
 Mercer outweighed Florida by 20 pounds.

 The starting lineup was Malhorton (left end), Rader (left tackle), Vanfleet (left guard), Parker (center), Videll (right guard), J. Taylor (right tackle), Shands (right end), Thompson (quarterback), Bartleson (left halfback), E. Taylor (right halfback), Gibbs (fullback).

 Riverside A. C.

 Florida beat the Riverside Athletic Club of Jacksonville twice.
 The first win was 4–0.
 Former Gator Roy Corbett coached and played right halfback for Riverside.

 Gainesville A. C.

 The Gainesville Athletic Club fell to Florida 37–5.

 Columbia College

 Columbia College of Lake City was beaten 6–0.

 Rollins

 Florida lost to the state champion Rollins Tars 5–0.
 Rollins' Harman broke away for a 30-yard touchdown in the second half.

 Stetson

 Florida also played the Stetson Hatters for the first time, beating them 6–5 on the Orange and Blue's home field in Gainesville.
 Dummy Taylor's extra point decided the win over Stetson, after a Charlie Bartleson touchdown run.